DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-wizard/data-bound-report/connect-to-a-database/create-a-query-or-select-a-stored-procedure-(single-query-wizard-version).md

 ---
 title: Create a Query or Select a Stored Procedure (Single-Query Wizard Version)
 ---
+# Create a Query or Select a Stored Procedure (Single-Query Wizard Version)
 > This wizard step appears only if you are creating a new report from scratch and your software provider switched the Report Wizard to single-query mode.

 On this page, you can construct a SQL query to obtain data from the database or select a stored procedure.